milesjb312/CrystalDex/README.md

 Note that this software currently works only with the screensize of the Moody Lab microscope computer.

 Functional goals of this program:
-    1) To make it easy to put both pictures and descriptions of every crystal we find immediately into Box without having to open up Box and copy things to the Excel sheet that noramlly requires very repetitive data entry (and in which we often miss things).
+    1) To make it easy to put both pictures and descriptions of every crystal we find immediately into Box without having to open up Box and copy things to the Excel sheet that normally requires very repetitive data entry (and in which we often miss things).
         - This will be accomplished by using the Box SDK with Python to access Box and by creating a Tkinter GUI that is easy to interact with.
 The GUI will contain reference fields to be filled out and buttons for operating the microscope in an integrated fashion.
 It may also contain other operations as described in Goal 2.
     2) To incorporate the information from all the previous experimental steps into a single place so that we can track easily (and with less tedium) how our experiments are going.